 TGm Editor: Please make the following change to the paragraph shown below in this sub-clause:

 The AP Geospatial Location ANQP-element provides the AP’s location in LCI format; see 9.4.2.21.10 (LCI report (Location configuration information report)).
-This information is taken from dot11APLCITable.
-The Z and Usage Rules/Policy subelements are optionally presented in the Location Configuration Report field, when it is used in the AP Geospatial Location ANQP element.
-The Co-Located BSSID List subelement is present when there is at least one other BSS which is co-located with the reporting BSS.[#Ed]
+This information is taken from dot11APLCITable. [#Ed]

 TGm Editor: Please make the following change to the paragraph shown below in this sub-clause:

 The Location Configuration Report field is of variable length and defined in 9.4.2.21.10 (LCI report (Location configuration information report)).
 The Z and Usage Rules/Policy subelements are optionally present in the Location Configuration Report field, when it is used in the AP Geospatial Location ANQP element.
-The Co-Located BSSID List subelement is present when there is at least one other BSS that is co-locatedwith [CID 2004]the reporting BSS.
+The Co-Located BSSID List subelement is present when there is at least one other BSS that is co-located within the same physical device as [CID 2004]the reporting BSS.

 AP Civic Location ANQP-element